Blockchain and Solar. The Future of Electricity in Zimbabwe.

 The reins of power will shift.
 The old order will break down as new technologies redistribute power and loosen the grip of large inefficient corporations.

 What does this mean for the home or business owner facing erratic electricity supply now?
-It means you have the opportunity to take things into your own hands.
+It means you can take matters into your own hands.
 Or at least the option where once there wasn’t any.

 Take the first steps yourself.
 Start by being responsible for how you use electricity.
 Start applying energy-saving methods like using energy-efficient appliances and smart meters.
 And of course, look into alternative energy sources.